hariharen9/youtube-automated/README.md

-# 🎥 YouTube Video Uploader with Google API Integration 🚀
+# 🎥 YouTube Video Uploader with Google API 🚀

 Automate your YouTube video uploads like a pro!
 This project leverages the **YouTube Data API v3** to simplify video uploads, complete with progress tracking, error logging, and customizable metadata.
 Whether you're a creator or just someone who loves automation, this tool has you covered. 😎